open-uem/openuem-docs/docs/02-Installation/01-Server/03-linux.md

 ![OCSP Responder port](/img/linux/ocsp_responder.png)

-You'll have to specify the DNS domain name used by the server that hosts the console service, and the ports used by the web server and the authentication server
+You'll have to specify the DNS domain name used by the server that hosts the console service, and the ports used by the web server and the authentication server.

 ![Console DNS name](/img/linux/console_dns_name.png)